Paul DeJong Player Props: Cardinals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the ninth-ranked team ERA among all league pitching staffs (3.87).
+- The Guardians have a 3.86 team ERA that ranks ninth across all MLB pitching staffs.

-- Bieber makes the start for the Guardians, his 11th of the season.
-He is 3-3 with a 3.08 ERA and 47 strikeouts in 64 1/3 innings pitched.
+- Bibee gets the start for the Guardians, his sixth of the season.
+He is 1-1 with a 3.18 ERA and 25 strikeouts through 28 1/3 innings pitched.

-- In his last appearance on Sunday, the right-hander went eight innings against the New York Mets, allowing two earned runs while surrendering seven hits.
+- The righty last pitched on Sunday against the New York Mets, when he went six innings, allowing two earned runs while giving up seven hits.

+- The 24-year-old has amassed a 3.18 ERA and 7.9 strikeouts per nine innings across five games this season, while giving up a batting average of .250 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.